bogdan-lab/primitive_calculus/README.md

 Newton - second order convergence (not always!).
 Usual dificalies with derivative...

 Third order Newton - requires second derivative!
 It would be much better if we can calculate function derivative analytically.
+VERY SENSITIVE FOR FUNCTIONS!

 TODO:
-[] Test different methods on the same different equations [] Try out method of deleting roots for searching all solutions
+[] Try out method of deleting roots for searching all solutions [] Try that thing with normalization of the space for faster convergence in nonlinear systems (Fedorenko)